lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 target="_blank" rel="noopener">BCP 47 language tag standard</a>.
 Some examples
 of BCP 47 language tags are:

-- `en`: English
+- en: English
-- `es-419`: Spanish spoken in Latin America
+- es-419: Spanish spoken in Latin America
-- `zh-Hans`: Chinese written in Simplified script
+- zh-Hans: Chinese written in Simplified script

+### Terms

-Lit Localize defines a few important locale values:
+Lit Localize defines a few terms that refer to locale codes.
+These terms are used in this documentation, in the Lit Localize config file, and in the Lit Localize API:

 <dl class="params">
   <dt class="paramName">Source locale</dt>